Imngzx/nvim-config-rice-.ver-/README.md

 # CWorld Neovim Config

 > [!NOTE]
 > This is a fork of the original [author's](https://github.com/cworld1/nvim-config)  config.
-This config is more focused on UI and colors.
+His config is more focused on simplicity.
 Please have a look on his config too .

 > [!NOTE]
 > nvim 0.12 still have font issues with neovide, please use neovide-git instead